Student & Faculty Support Office: SBS D321

 Fax: (310) 516-3664

-This program is geared for students who intend to work in accounting profession in either private or government non-profit organizations.
+This program is geared for students who intend to work in an accounting profession in either private or government non-profit organizations.
 The program covers subject areas such as general and cost accounting, income taxation, government and non-profit organizations accounting, auditing, and business law.
 Students graduating with the Accounting concentration may consider professional certification exams (CPA, CMA, CIA, CFM) after completing additional preparation and extensive review.

 CAREER OPPORTUNITIES - Students graduating with an Accounting concentration will have opportunities to work at the accounting departments of business organizations, public accounting ICPA firms, government, accounting offices at the federal (IRS), state (Franchise Tax Board, State Board of Equalization, etc), county and city government accounting offices.
 Students who pursue certification in (CPA, CMA, CIA, CFM) will enhance their opportunities for career advancement and furthering their income.